Skip to main content

 Figure 4.1.1.
 The Towers of Hanoi puzzle.

 You might wonder why we would create such a sequence instead of just answering the question.
 By looking at how the sequence of numbers grows, we gain insight into the problem.
 It is easy to count the number of moves required for a small number of disks.
 We can then look for a pattern among the first few terms of the sequence.
 Hopefully this will suggest a method for finding the \(n\)th term of the sequence, which is the answer to our question.
-Of course we will also need to verify that our suspected pattern is correct, and that this correct pattern really does give us the \(n\)th term we think it does, but it is impossible to prove that your formula is correct without having a formula to start with.
+Of course we will also need to verify that our suspected pattern is correct, and that this correct pattern really does give us the \(n\)th term that we think it does, but it is impossible to prove that your formula is correct without having a formula to start with.

 In this section, we will explore how to represent sequences of numbers in various ways, and two sorts of formulas that can be used to describe the sequence.
 We will see that sequences are also interesting mathematical objects to study in their own right.